livestock3d/livestock.github.io/content/posts/first_component.md

 import livestock3d
 ```

 Now we will write the functions we will use.
-For this component we will need 5.
+For this component we will need five.
 The first function will write a data file.
 It looks like this:

 ```python